 So, in effect, it is the application of my Triple A to Life Philosophy: Awareness; Action; Adaptation.

-There are many ways of approaching a potential risk or problem but you can certainly apply my Triple A approach to reducing your risk of illness or susceptibility to the common flu or cold if you do get sick quite often during the colder months of the year.
+There are many ways of approaching a potential risk or problem but you can certainly apply my Triple A approach to improving you personal immunity and reducing your health risks.
+Lowering your Risks of illness or susceptibility to the common flu or cold if you do get sick quite often during the colder months of the year.

 My wife tells me that she has never met or knows anyone in her life so far that gets sick fewer times than me, I think she said that she can only remember me being ‘sick’ (and not a case of ‘man-flu’) a handful of times in the 13 and half years we have been together.

 I asked her why she thinks that is the case and she identified some 7.5 key daily habits that she has seen me do consistently since she has been with me.

 Key Habit One: I drink loads of water.